mediasuitenz/mappy/README.md

 ###### Geojson layer relationships

-If you have multiple layers defined for you map and you would like some layers to react to user interactions on another layer you can define pub/sub like relationships between layers.
+If you have multiple layers defined for your map and you would like some layers to react to user interactions on another layer you can define pub/sub like relationships between layers.

-On one layer we specify that any user actions of the specified type(s) performed on the layer should be 'emitted' to any other interested layers
+On one layer we specify that any user actions of the specified type(s) performed on the layer should be 'notified' to any other interested layers

 ```js
 {